UPPMAX/programming_formalisms_intro/doc/intro.md

   -	Risk analysis: build prototypes to identify risks
   -	Engineering: software implementation
   -	Evaluation: stakeholder review, feedback, plan next iteration
-  -	Each lab is new cycle: prototypeRCLaunch
+  -	Each lab is new cycle: prototype --> RC --> Launch
   -	Risk driven

+More about life cycles in next session and tomorrow Tuesday

-### Parts in course
+### Parts from the life cycle model in this course

-Analysis and design
+- Analysis and design
   - Unified Modelling language
-Development
+- Development
   - Algorithms
   - Optimization
     - Parallelism
-Test
+- Test
   - Tests and test-drive development
+- Development and maintenance
+  - documentation

+- Iterations
+  - source control
+  - reproducibility and sharing

 ## Unified Modelling language

 ## Source control

-## Reproducible research
+tool
+git
+branches

+## Reproducibility and sharing
 Discussion
 •	One-time usage to distributed package

-### Sharing

 ## Documentation